ACXPA Customer Service Guide

 Go deeper as an ACXPA Member

-ACXPA members access the H.E.A.R.D.
-Facilitator Guide (for team training) and the Active Listening Skills Pocket Guide (for individual practice), plus the 1-minute active listening micro-learning video, 15 self-paced courses included with membership, monthly CX Roundtables and Call Centre Roundtables, Members-only tools including the Customer Service Health Check, and 25% off all CX Skills training courses.
+Members get the H.E.A.R.D.
+Facilitator Guide (for team training) and the Active Listening Skills Pocket Guide (for individual practice), plus the 1-minute active listening micro-learning video.

 😄